 Victor and Lily Feng are described as a politician and businesswoman, respectively, who are secretly bent on world domination.
-In practice, though, they apparently spend all their free time with their ears up to the wall they share with Xiyuan, ready to bolt out and stand in front of his door the moment they detect any sign he’s home.
+In practice, though, they apparently spend all their free time with their ears up to the wall they share with Xiyuan, yelling is-he-here-I-think-he’s-here, ready to bolt out and stand in front of his door the moment they think he’s home.

 If Xiyuan talks to them, they take that as an invitation to come in and use his computer for hours, because there are no other sources of entertainment in his apartment beyond painting obsessively and practicing instruments.